-- 3.5.1 This indicator monitors the existence of regular markets in the town centre. - 3.5.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
-The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.5.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area.
+3.5.1 This indicator monitors the existence of regular markets in the town centre.

+3.5.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
+The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc.

+3.5.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area.

-- 3.5.4 The National Market Trade Federation has no record of any Markets being held in Coleford.
-It should however be noted that there is a Country Market on a Friday morning by the Clock Tower and on Saturday morning by the Co-operative Food store area. - 3.5.5 A Thursday market was trialled in Coleford town centre this year, led by Coleford Business Association.
+3.5.4 The National Market Trade Federation has no record of any Markets being held in Coleford.
+It should however be noted that there is currently a very small (1 or 2 stalls) Country Market by the Clock Tower on a Friday morning between 9:30 and 12 Noon and on Saturday morning, 10 till Noon, by the Co-operative Food store area.